mattr777/frontend-nanodegree-mobile-portfolio/README.md

 3. Pulled sin calculation out of item loop in updatePositions.
 This dropped updatePositions from 77% to 7% in profiler.
 Big change, but might not be done yet.
 4. Reduced the number of math operations in updatePositions.
 Not a big improvement.
 5. Pulled a number of computations out of the for loop in changePizzaSizes and got the resize time down to 1.7 ms from approximately 100 ms.
+6. Changed calls to querySelector to either getElementById or getElementByClassName as appropriate.